DIRT ROAD CAMP

 55 Redden Lane, Andes, NY 13731

 A small-batch craft cidery based in the foothills of the Catskill Mountains.
-Alongside our cider, we offer hearty or light meals of locally farmed and foraged meats, fish, cheese and vegetables that change seasonally.
+Along with cider, they offer hearty or light meals of locally farmed and foraged meats, fish, cheese and vegetables that change seasonally.
 Well behaved and leashed dogs are welcome in the courtyard.

 Andes Hotel and Restaurant